pablomarino/pablomarino/README.md

 </div>

 <p align="center"></p>
-<p align="center" margin-top="24px">I am also involved on side projects like <b>Environment Logger</b>.
+<p align="center" margin-top="24px">I am also involved on side projects like <b><a href="https://gitlab.com/environment-logger">Environment Logger</a></b>.
 A personal device to measure Air, Noise and Light pollution 🏭 focused on urban environment and health
   or <b>OpenPet</b> a web app to help people find and adopt pets 🐕 from animal shelters.</p>
 </p>